AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 * numberOfReinforcementsPerEpisode: The number of reinforcements to decay the epsilon value.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.
-Exploration means a random action is chosen to try to get better overall average performance, while exploiting means an action is chosen so that increase the performance.
+Exploration means choosing a random action to try to get better overall average performance, while exploiting means choosing an action that has the potential to increase the performance.

 * epsilonDecayFactor: The higher the value, the slower the epsilon decays to lower value.
 The value must be set between 0 and 1.